mbarlocker/vue-utils/src/jumper/README.md

 with a "jump" url.
 After processing the login, registration, etc, they can then "jump" back to the place they originally intended to go.

 Currently supports router params and query.
-May add cookies later.
+May add local storage later.

 ## Usage